 Intense smoky flavor.
 Screaming hot grates.
 Absolute control over the elements of fire and air.
 These are the things we all love about charcoal grilling.
 And you can see that there are many ways to enjoy this with a dazzling selection of different models, sizes and specs.

 We hope in this post we’ve helped outline some of the pros and cons of charcoal grilling and if you’ve decided now to get a charcoal grill (woohoo!), we trust our round-up of the best charcoal grills out there today has made clear some of the differences between different models, both in construction, performance and price.
 Your next step should be to check out our ultimate guide on how to cook on a charcoal grill.

 Let us know what you ended up choosing.
 How did it work out for you?
 We’d love to hear about your experience, and we’re always appreciative when you share our post with the wider grilling community!
-Thanks for stopping by.
+Thanks, for stopping by.